-- It is best to calibrate the 100% white point color-of-gray in the display when possible.
+- Note that Lumagen recommends that a qualified video technician be hired to calibrate grayscale. - It is best to calibrate the 100% white point color-of-gray in the display when possible.
 If the display has a custom grayscale control, calibrate the 100% white point as described below.
-Otherwise skip this step. - Note again that Lumagen recommends that a qualified video technician be hired to calibrate grayscale. - To calibrate the 100 IRE color-temperature point using the display's controls, select the Lumagen 100 IRE window test pattern.
+Otherwise skip this step. - To calibrate the 100 IRE color-temperature point using the display's controls, select the Lumagen 100 IRE window test pattern.
 This pattern has a white window on a black background.
-Navigate to the Lumagen test pattern menu and then use the right-arrow key to step to the 100 IRE Window test pattern.
+Navigate to the Lumagen test pattern menu and then use the right-arrow key to select the 100 IRE Window test-pattern.
 The command is: